Mounjaro

 Alternative Diabetes Treatments During Breastfeeding

-Metformin and insulin are preferred options during breastfeeding, with selection individualised based on clinical circumstances.
-Metformin is generally considered safe during breastfeeding and is often the first-line oral medication for type 2 diabetes in nursing mothers.
-Studies have shown that metformin passes into breast milk in small quantities (less than 1% of the maternal dose), with no adverse effects reported in breastfed infants.
-The British National Formulary (BNF) notes that metformin may be used during breastfeeding, though monitoring of the infant is advisable.
+Metformin is also considered suitable during breastfeeding and is often a first-line oral medication for type 2 diabetes.
+It passes into breast milk only in small quantities (less than 1% of the maternal dose), with no adverse effects reported in breastfed infants.[12][13]
+The British National Formulary (BNF) notes that metformin may be used while breastfeeding, with infant monitoring advisable.

-Lifestyle modifications form the cornerstone of diabetes management and are entirely compatible with breastfeeding.
-These include:
+Lifestyle measures support diabetes management and are fully compatible with breastfeeding:

 • Balanced nutrition with regular meal timing

-• Regular physical activity appropriate for the postpartum period
+• Physical activity appropriate for the postpartum period

 • Blood glucose monitoring to guide treatment adjustments